ahmedhindi/rasa_chatbot/data/nlu.md

 - I'm in [4 James St, Summer Hill Sydney, NSW 2130](location)
 - [in Sydney](location)

-##intent: out_of_scope
+## intent:out_of_scope
 - no stop
 - stop this
 - wait a minute
 - i don't care
 - i wanna get a pizza
 - what is the weather
 - i don't wanna share that
 - i don't want to give you my address
 - nevermind
 - i changed my mind
+- fuck off
+- how old are you
+- how are you doing
+- how are you